Deval Patrick, in 2020 stop, warns fellow Dems: Hating Republicans and business is not good politics

 And he said the reason he’s running is his “experience, both in range and depth.
 I have two terms of accomplishments and reforms as governor, a record of successful leadership in business.”

 Launching a campaign with just over two months to go until the start of the nominating calendar, Patrick faces extremely high hurdles, which he acknowledges.
-But an optimistic Patrick, on his late entry into the race, told reporters “the path we knew was there is wider that I fully appreciated."
+But an optimistic Patrick, on his late entry into the race, told reporters “the path we knew was there is wider than I fully appreciated."

 “It’s a wide-open race,” he spotlighted.